JamesSkemp/words/content/post/favorite-new-to-me-music-of-2010.md

 +++
-title = "Favorite new (to me) music of 2010" summary = "Once again, I had the pleasue of purchasing a good deal of music in 2010.
+title = "Favorite new (to me) music of 2010" description = "Once again, I had the pleasue of purchasing a good deal of music in 2010.
 Here's a few lists of my favorites, of varying degrees, and disappointments, as well as a look back at changes from last year." draft = false comments = true date = "2011-01-01T10:15:00-06:00"